Bde Maka Ska: Historic names

-The Dakota originally called the lake Mde Maka Ska (standardized Lakota/Dakota spelling Bdé Makhá Ská; English approximation: Be-DAY Mah-KAH-Ska) meaning "Lake White Earth" or "Lake White Bank", a name that probably was given by the Ioway who inhabited the area until the 16th century.
+The Dakota originally called the lake Mde Maka Ska (standardized Lakota/Dakota spelling Bdé Makhá Ská; English approximation: "Be-DAY Mah-KAH-Ska") meaning "Lake White Earth" or "Lake White Bank", a name that probably was given by the Ioway who inhabited the area until the 16th century.
 Another Dakota name for the lake may have been Mde Med'oza, the name initially adopted by settlers, either as Lake Medoza or in translation as Loon Lake.
 The Dakota also described it as Heyate Mde, meaning "the set back lake".

 Calhoun naming

-United States Secretary of War John C. Calhoun sent the Army to survey the area surrounding Fort Snelling in 1817.
+As United States Secretary of War, John C. Calhoun sent the Army to survey the area surrounding Fort Snelling in 1817.
 Calhoun had also authorized the construction of Fort Snelling, one of the earliest U.S. settlements in the state.
 The surveyors named the water body "Lake Calhoun" in his honor, and Lieutenant James L. Thompson's 1839 Fort Snelling Military Reservation survey map shows that name for the lake.